dasalgadoc/code-smells-go/bloaters/01-long_method/README.md

 - Your code has two or more responsibilities.
 (No SRP)
 - Your code is too long to understand.
 - Your code is too long to test.
+- Your code has too many levels of indentation
 - Your code has too many lines, parameters, variables, etc.

 ## Issues